rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-019/index.md

 ![harvest hero preview](harvest_hero.gif)

-[Harvest Hero][discord] is still undergoing a lot of changes, including a shop and inventory rework.
-We are still implementing new abilities!
+[Harvest Hero][discord] is undergoing a shop system rework.
+But, we are still implementing new abilities!
 Use Zhebnog's Hourglass to stop time and get weird.

 Built on top of [Emerald][emerald] by [Bombfuse][twitter].